Net Relevancy Levels

 • (This does effectively the same as the approach above under the hood)

-• The capabilities can either be set manaully, or via your Game Roles
+• The capabilities can either be set manaully, or via your

-NOTE: The forced prioritization here does not override the cap of entities in the foreground network level.
+NOTE: The forced prioritization here does not override the cap of entities in the foreground level.
 If you have e.g. max 30 entities in your foreground, and have 50 prioritized, it won't put all 50 in your foreground.
 30 is still the max.

 Last updated